 The Equations of Beauty, i - For our Monday Memories offering this week, we have the movement “i” from “The Equations of Beauty”.
 EOB is a six-movement suite, and each movement is named for a mathematical constant or variable.
 This movement, “i”, represents an imaginary number, the square root of negative one.
 This number helps mathematicians move out of our reality into other dimensions, which is a cool concept no matter how you think about it.

-Chant - For this week’s Monday Memories, we have a new video of my old simple piece “Chant”, which reminds of medieval times, monks chanting in shadowed, echoing spaces.
+Chant - For this week’s Monday Memories, we have a new video of my early simple piece “Chant”, which reminds me of medieval times, monks chanting in shadowed, echoing spaces.
 And since I discovered the secret of time travel, sometimes I just have to go back many centuries to clear my head and sit by a medieval fire and play some music.
 From the collection “Eight Discernments".